alexsander-projects/jenkins-docker-agent/README.md

 ## Notes about terraform

-- Don't forget to change `terraform.tfvars` to set vm admin username, etc;
+- Don't forget to change `terraform.tfvars` to set vm admin username, etc.;

 - The Virtual machines password will NOT be on the output, instead they can be securely found in the `terraform.tfstate` file;